kode-konveyor/.github/profile/README.md

 ## There must be same drawbacks!

 Yes.
-The process can handle usual greenfield business applications, with the backend using Java/Spring, and the frontend using TypeScript/Angular (on platforms supported by cordova).
+The process can handle usual greenfield business applications, with the backend using Java/Spring, and the frontend using TypeScript/Angular (to platforms supported by cordova).

 There are only a few ecosystems which have the basic tooling needed for it, and figuring out the ecosystem-specific rules, and supporting them with technology is a great work.
 Python, C#, C++ and probably a very short list of other languages have the potential to be covered.